 Fig. 10.
 Illustration of the printing dependency deadlock.
 The orange nodes represent a pair of selected nodes in the DAG.
-Left: Only one path exists between the two nodes and no deadlock occurs after merging.
-Right: Two or more paths between the two nodes may produce deadlock loops after merging, i.e., the nodes are inter-dependent.
+Left: Only one path exists between the two nodes, and no deadlock occurs after merging.
+Right: Two or more paths between the two nodes may produce deadlock loops after merging (i.e., the nodes are inter-dependent).
 Thus, merging is prohibited.

 Fig. 11.
 A mesh is decomposed into three I-OPPs corresponding to G{curved} with three nodes (A).
 We first merge subOPPs within each OPP in the Initial Merging Process by using the curving operation.
 This is indicated in (A, B), where (i, ii) representing the merging of subOPPs within OPP 1.
-Then, we iteratively merge pairs of nodes to one III-OPP node (B~D) in the OPP Merging Process. a~c show the merging process in the inner loops of (B) to (C), and only the three nodes connected by the red edges in (a) are selected for merging.
+Then, we iteratively merge pairs of nodes to one III-OPP node (B~D) in the OPP Merging Process.
+Additionally, a~c show the merging process in the inner loops of (B) and (C), and only the three nodes connected by the red edges in (a) are selected for merging.
 Because the three subOPPs of (c) accept stacking into one OPP, nodes 1 and 2 can be successfully merged.

-Second, we use a greedy strategy for generating path cover solutions with the DFS to generate candidate nodes in each iteration of the beam search.
-Each traversal seeks to go as deep as possible.
-For instance, the traversal (1,3) does not terminate at node (3) because node (6) can be added to (1,3,6), as shown in Figure 8(c).
-We have proved the optimality of this strategy3.
-The proposed method of exploring path cover solutions produces multiple instances of the optimal G{flat} with the least number of OPP nodes, as shown in Figure 9(c).
-The pseudo-code is presented in the Appendix D.
+traversal (1,3) does not terminate at node (3) because node (6) can be added to (1,3,6), as shown in Figure 8(c).
+We have proved the optimality of this strategy.3 The proposed method of exploring path cover solutions produces multiple instances of the optimal G{flat} with the least number of OPP nodes, as shown in Figure 9(c).
+The pseudo-code is presented in Appendix D.

-4.3 Merging OPPs through Curved Layers
+4.3 Merging OPPs Through Curved Layers

 We have thus far obtained a set of unique instances of G{flat} with maximal continuity via flat slicing.
 Can we further merge its OPP nodes?
 Recall that curved slicing layers can be exceptionally effective in generating continuous printing paths for multiple, separate printable surface patches of flat layers.
 Driven by this insight, we apply the curving operation (defined in Section 3.3) as much as is possible to further reduce the number of OPPs.
 This can be done in two steps.
 First, we apply the curving operation to the subOPPs of each OPP node (Initial Merging Process), where this enlarges the target flat areas and is beneficial to the subsequent process of merging OPPs.
 Second, we apply the curving operation to merge multiple OPPs (OPP Merging Process).
-We propose below a general pairwise merging procedure for both the initial and the OPP merging processes.
-We set G{flat} as an initial curved OPP graph G{curved} , and iteratively merge G{curved} to implement the two merging processes.
+In the following, we propose a general pairwise merging procedure for both the initial and the OPP merging processes.
+We set G{flat} as an initial curved OPP graph G{curved} and iteratively merge G{curved} to implement the two merging processes.
 II-OPPs and III-OPPs are generated accordingly.

 General Pairwise Merging Procedure.
-OPP graphs are directed acyclic graphs (DAGs).
-We propose an iterative pair-wise merging procedure for a general DAG.
+OPP graphs are DAGs.
+We propose an iterative pairwise merging procedure for a general DAG.
 For each iteration, we randomly select an edge and try to merge two related nodes based on specific merging criteria.
-If they can be merged, we update the graph by 1) erasing the edges of the two nodes, 2) merging the pair of nodes to one node, and 3) connecting other, related edges of the nodes with the merged node.
+If they can be merged, we update the graph by (1) erasing the edges of the two nodes, (2) merging the pair of nodes to one node, and (3) connecting other, related edges of the nodes with the merged node.
 The terminal condition is that no pair of nodes can be merged.